Neighborhoods of Jacksonville: Murray Hill

 Murray Hill (Heights), in Jacksonville took the name of a neighborhood in Manhattan, New York City.
 While the neighborhood was created in 1907, the town of Murray Hill was incorporated in 1916 with its own mayor.
 The City of Jacksonville annexed the town on August 15, 1925.

 Murray Hill is a neighborhood in Jacksonville that is filled with multiple parks, restaurants, bars, community gardens and an art center.

 Most of the parks are located within the neighborhoods.
 Some of the parks in Murray Hill are: Four Corners Park, Murray Hill Playground, Jasmine Park, Powers Park and Cameron Park.

 The community garden, located right by Four Corners Park, was maintained by the Murray Hill community.
 However in 2017, two new homes were built, on the land previously used for the garden.

 The architecture in Murray Hill is very diverse.
 There are brick, wood, stucco, concrete, bungalows, cottages, modern and southern style homes.
 Most of the homes are smaller, thus making it perfect for younger families, and retirees.
 The homes in Murray Hill are older, but the area is not registered as a historic neighborhood.
 The oldest existing house in Murray Hill was built in 1898 located on Talbot Avenue.

 The main strip located in Murray Hill is called Edgewood Avenue South.
 This road is filled with store fronts that have older and newer merchants.
 Some of the older/original merchants are: Edgewood Bakery, Dreamete and Murray Hill Theater.
-Newer Merchants include: Mockshop Music Exchange, Maple Street Biscuit Company, Community Loaves, and Moon River Pizza.
+Newer Merchants include: Maple Street Biscuit Company, Community Loaves, and Moon River Pizza.
+It is also home to the Murray Hill Farmer's Market started by Nadia Korths and Miranda Jayde Anderson.
 The neighborhood has been going through a period of gentrification.

 Murray Hill is right beside the thriving neighborhoods Riverside and Avondale near Downtown Jacksonville.